-ADDIE is an acronym that stands for the following: Analyze, Design, Develop, Implement, and Evaluate.
-This instructor-focused model isn’t really a learning theory.
-It is more of a proven facilitation device that helps Instructional Design professionals and training developers design and develop e-learning course content.
-This model helps them do this in a more effective, clear, and concise manner.
+ADDIE is an acronym for the following: Analyze, Design, Develop, Implement, and Evaluate.
+This instructor-focused model isn’t a learning theory.
+It is a proven facilitation device that helps Instructional Design professionals and training developers design and develop e-learning course content.
+This model helps them do this more effectively, clearly, and concisely.
 It does this by breaking it down for the course designers and making it easier to concentrate on one step at a time.
 ADDIE allows the course developers and designers to focus on the learner and his needs.
-It helps them focus on what learners already know, the learning goals as well as desired outcomes.
+It helps them focus on what learners already know, the learning goals, and desired outcomes.
 This ensures that a more personalized course can be designed.

 4) Individualized Instruction Theory

-This theory is learner-focused as implied by the name, and it allows students the opportunity to learn at their own pace.
-Of the different theories of instructional design, this particular one encourages one-on-one learning.
+This theory is learner-focused as implied by the name, allowing students to learn at their own pace.
+Of the different instructional design theories, this particular one encourages one-on-one learning.
 It only lets the learner progress if certain goals have been achieved.
-It even accounts for those individuals who respond better to or have a preference for different learning methods or preferences.
+It even accounts for those individuals who respond better to or prefer different learning methods or preferences.
 This theory focuses on four principles:

-- The learner or student should be able to finish his work on his own so that he knows where he needs improvement.
+- The learner or student should be able to finish his work independently to know where he needs improvement.

-- Every lesson should have an assessment after it to gauge the progress of the learner.
+- Every lesson should have an assessment after it to gauge the learner’s progress.

-- Written content is preferred over demonstrations and presentations for learning medium.
+- Written content is preferred over demonstrations and presentations as a learning medium.

 5) The SAM Model

-The Successive Approximation Model is a simplified version of another model we spoke about earlier: The ADDIE model.
+The Successive Approximation Model is a simplified version of another model we discussed earlier: The ADDIE model.
 The SAM model has been specially designed to obtain feedback.
-It uses this feedback to build consistently better working models much earlier in the whole process.
-The process at its simplest consists of three stages: Preparation, Iterative Design, and finally Iterative Development.
+It uses this feedback to build consistently better working models much earlier in the process.
+The process, at its simplest, consists of three stages: Preparation, Iterative Design, and finally, Iterative Development.
 The first stage is where information is gathered on the required e-learning project.
 The second and third stages are where the solution is designed, developed, and reviewed.
-Since SAM takes feedback into account, it is highly flexible about multiple iterations and changes being made as the project moves on.
+Since SAM considers feedback, it is highly flexible about multiple iterations and changes being made as the project moves on.

 6) Social Cultural Learning Theory

-The Sociocultural Learning Theory is a social learning theory as the name implies.
-It talks about learning as part of a social process, and it is also an instructor-focused theory.
+The Sociocultural Learning Theory is a social learning theory, as the name implies.
+It talks about learning as part of a social process and is also an instructor-focused theory.
 It implies that social interaction plays a vital role in cognitive development and is a huge part of the learning process.
-This theory is defined by three key elements, which are language, culture, and the learner’s zone of proximal development.
-For instance, co-workers in this context have significant power to be able to influence how a learning employee or worker feels about any particular subject.
+This theory is defined by three key elements: language, culture, and the learner’s zone of proximal development.
+For instance, co-workers in this context have significant power to influence how a learning employee or worker feels about any particular subject.